GlassProtocol/hyperlink/README.md

 # HYPERLINK: Linked NFT Editions

-TODO: add better testing and scripts
-TODO: add  royalty EIP
+1. add royalty EIP
+2. add safer transfer with a fallback
+3. make sure to check that a contract is an erc721
+4. events